Skip to main content

 • Premium: claude-opus-4-6 (most capable, 128K max output — 5/5/25 per MTok)

-Base URL: https://api.anthropic.com/v1/ All current Claude models support extended thinking and have a 200K context window (1M in beta).
+Base URL: https://api.anthropic.com/v1/ Opus 4.6 and Sonnet 4.6 have a 1M context window (GA since March 13, 2026 — no beta header needed).
+Haiku 4.5 has a 200K context window.
 Reasoning: Set LLM_REASONING_EFFORT=medium — LiteLLM routes Anthropic models through the native API, so reasoning_content (extended thinking) is fully returned and visible in the UI “thinking” step.
+Claude 4.6 models support Adaptive Thinking (thinking: {type: "adaptive"}) which replaces manual budget_tokens — LiteLLM handles the translation automatically.
 When extended thinking is enabled, Anthropic requires temperature=1 — set LLM_TEMPERATURE=1 in your .env or model configuration.
 See Extended Thinking for details.

 # .env — Anthropic Claude